-Perhaps the most iconic and well-known dog breed from England, the Old English Sheepdog holds a reputation for being gentle, smart and agreeable.
-The long profuse double coat with shaggy fur over the head is the signature look with the OES.
+Perhaps the most iconic dog breed from England, the Old English Sheepdogs have a reputation for being gentle, smart and agreeable.
+The long profuse double coat with shaggy fur over the head is the iconic and signature look with the OES.

 The OES is technically an English dog.
 However, England cannot take all the credit for these dogs.
 In fact, historians believe that there may be some Russian or Scotch in these dogs.
-And while they are called sheepdogs, they were actually herding or drover dogs.
+And while they may be called sheepdogs, they were actually herding or drover dogs.

 But don’t be fooled by their goofy looks – these dogs are herding dogs, after all.
 In other words, they’ll be very energetic and active, demanding a decent amount of physical and mental exercises.
 They are also sneaky athletic and agile too.

 - A nickname for the OES is the “bobtail,” despite having a tail.

 - When the OES came to America, the dog was for the ultra-wealthy.
 In fact, 5 of the 10 richest American families owned one.

 - Although they’re called “old,” they’re a relatively new breed.
 The OES was first developed in 1904.

 11. Pembroke Welsh Corgi

 Known for their long bodies, short legs and bright smiles, the Pembroke Welsh Corgis are some of the most popular dogs today.
 Though they’re technically from Wales, the tradition and reputation of these dogs in England is unparalleled.